 - Certificate IV in Traditional Chinese Remedial Massage – Australian College of Natural Medicine (2006)

 - Acupuncture and Moxibustion certificate – hospital internship – Guangxi TCM University, China (2008)

 Dr Sarah George (Acupuncture) is a Registered Acupuncturist and Chinese Medicine practitioner and Clinical Director of Sarah George Acupuncture & Natural Health located in Invermay, Launceston, Tasmania.

 Sarah holds a Masters Degree in Health Science (Traditional Chinese Medicine) and Bachelor Degree qualifications in Health Science (Acupuncture) and Business Management (Marketing) with further study completed in herbal medicine, Traditional Chinese Medicine remedial massage (tui na), Qigong (Chinese exercise therapy) cosmetic acupuncture (facial rejuvenation) and acupuncture point injection therapy.
 Her studies have been extensive, both in Australia and abroad, including an internship in several Chinese hospitals.
 Sarah continues to update her knoweldge of women’s health, fertility and pregnancy regularly through continuing professional education with worldwide experts in the field.

 Supporting the future of acupuncture in Australia is important to Sarah.
-She is currently the deputy chair of the Acupuncture Now Australia (ANA).
-She has held permanent lecturing roles (including Senior Lecturer) for many years and is currently a contract academic within the Chinese Medicine department at the Endeavour College of Natural Health (Brisbane and Gold Coast campuses), has been a contract academic at the University of Tasmania and was a member of the Australian Acupuncture and Chinese Medicine Association (AACMA) Queensland state committee.
+She is the chair of the profession’s not-for-profit organisation, Acupuncture Now Australia (ANA).
+Sarah has held permanent lecturing roles (including Senior Lecturer) for many years and is currently a contract academic within the Chinese Medicine department at the Endeavour College of Natural Health (Brisbane and Gold Coast campuses), has been a contract academic at the University of Tasmania and was a member of the Australian Acupuncture and Chinese Medicine Association (AACMA) Queensland state committee.
 She also provides contributions on acupuncture and Chinese Medicine to the media, support groups and workplaces.
 She has presented at several Chinese Medicine and midwifery conferences and at the Woodford Folk Festival.

 Sarah George is committed to being Launceston’s women’s health acupuncturist.
 She is strongly committed to assisting all of her patients in improving their overall wellbeing and resolving or managing the symptoms of various health disorders.
 She has many years experience in women’s health including supporting her patients to manage the symptoms of menstrual disorders, pregnancy (including pre-birth care), fertility disorders and IVF (including previously working in very close proximity to three IVF clinics in Brisbane).
 She also provides cosmetic acupuncture for facial rejuvenation.